angular/angular/aio/content/guide/what-is-angular.md

 *   A suite of developer tools to help you develop, build, test, and update your code

 With Angular, you're taking advantage of a platform that can scale from single-developer projects to enterprise-level applications.
-Angular is designed to make updating as straightforward as possible, so take advantage of the latest developments with a minimum of effort.
+Angular is designed to make updating as straightforward as possible, so take advantage of the latest developments with minimal effort.
 Best of all, the Angular ecosystem consists of a diverse group of over 1.7 million developers, library authors, and content creators.

 <div class="alert is-helpful">